The Oaks

 Population growth drivers in The Oaks are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The Oaks statistical area's population is estimated at around 3,308 as of Nov 2025.
-This reflects an increase of 326 people since the 2021 Census, which reported a population of 2,982 people.
-The change is inferred from AreaSearch's resident population estimate of 3,139 following examination of ABS ERP data release in June 2024 and validation of 14 new addresses since the Census date.
-This level of population equates to a density ratio of 85 persons per square kilometer.
-The Oaks' growth rate of 10.9% since the 2021 census exceeded the state's (7.6%) and metropolitan area, marking it as a growth leader in the region.
-Natural growth contributed approximately 50.0% of overall population gains during recent periods.
+The suburb of The Oaks had an estimated population of around 3,312 as of Feb 2026, according to ABS population updates and new addresses validated by AreaSearch.
+This represents a rise of 330 people (11.1%) since the 2021 Census, which recorded a population of 2,982.
+The increase is inferred from AreaSearch's resident population estimate of 3,139, based on examination of ABS's latest ERP data release in June 2024 and validation of 16 new addresses since the Census date.
+This results in a density ratio of 85 persons per square kilometer, indicating ample space per person and potential for further development.
+The Oaks' growth rate exceeded both the state (7.8%) and Greater Sydney's figures, marking it as a regional growth leader.
+Natural growth contributed approximately 50.0% of overall population gains recently, with all drivers including interstate migration and overseas migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilized.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, The Oaks is expected to grow by 505 persons to 2041, reflecting an increase of 10.2% in total over the 17 years.
+According to demographic trends and aggregated SA2-level projections, The Oaks is expected to grow by 494 persons to 2041, reflecting a total increase of 9.9% over the 17-year period.

 Frequently Asked Questions - Population